Whether it’s first time, boomerangs or move up buyers, the down payment is often the biggest obstacle to home ownership.

 401(k) Loan:

-Borrowers must qualify with (re) payment of the 401k loan in conjunction with qualifying for mortgage.
+Borrowers must qualify with (re) payment of the 401k loan in conjunction with qualifying for a mortgage.

-Borrower/buyers will be required to provide the lender with the terms of repayment (typically with an employer handbook).
+Borrowers/buyers must provide the lender with the repayment terms (typically with an employer handbook).

 Borrowers younger than 59 1/ 2 years are subject to 10% penalty for “early withdrawal”, if escrow doesn’t close in 60 days.
 Borrowers liquidating more than $10,000, 10% of the overage is withheld for taxes.